meterXu/selenium-ide/docs/introduction/faq.md

 ### Why don't numbers that are typed into a date input field appear correctly?

-This issue presents itself when running your tests through the command line runner for Selenium IDE.
+This issue presents itself when running your tests through the command line runner for JetRecord.

 To circumvent it, you will need to enable w3c mode, which you can do by passing `-c "chromeOptions.w3c=true"` as part of launching the runner.